hodangkhoinguyen/ecs150-project1/REPORT.md

 execute those actions from the kernel.
 It is also able to display some errors if needed, but the program won't die until the users enter `exit`.

+## Introduction

+Every time the program launches, the terminal displays a prompt `sshell$` and waits for users to enter their command.
+After the users enter the command, it starts to first parse the command and check if there's any error.
+If not, the program proceeds to executes the command.
+For the execution phase, once it's done with execution, the program will notify `+ completed ...` followed by the status for each pipe (e.g. `0` means success).

 ## Implementation